Skip to main content

 • Hold or share inaccurate data about you — challenge it via the Information Commissioner’s Office

-If a trade-credit balance is one of several debt problems, an IVA combines every unsecured debt — including personal-name trade liabilities — into one affordable monthly payment from £70.
+If a trade-credit balance is one of several debt problems, an IVA combines every unsecured debt — including personal-name trade liabilities — into one affordable monthly payment.
 Interest stops, contact stops, and the unpaid balance is written off at the end.

 Check if an IVA fits your situation